Manslaughter charge for Alec Baldwin in 'Rust' set shooting

 Prosecutors have said that Baldwin’s involvement as a producer and as the person who fired the gun weighed in the decision to file charges.

-The filing Tuesday comes nearly two weeks after prosecutor Carmack-Altwies first announced that Baldwin and Gutierrez-Reed would be prosecuted for what authorities have described as a pattern of criminal disregard for safety.
-In recent weeks, she outlined two sets of involuntary manslaughter charges in connection with the shooting.
+In recent weeks, Carmack-Altwies outlined two sets of involuntary manslaughter charges in connection with the shooting.

 A probable cause statement outlining evidence against Baldwin alleges many instances of “extremely reckless acts” or reckless failures to take precautions in the days and minutes leading up to the deadly shooting.